 Contract of Bailment:

-The definition of a contract of bailment is a contract which is executed between two parties for a particular purpose and when that purpose is accomplished the party to whom the goods are delivered is bound under the law to either return back that goods to the real owner or dispose of that goods according to directions of real owners.
+The contract of bailment is a contract that is executed between two parties for a particular purpose and when that purpose is accomplished the party to whom the goods are delivered is bound under the law to either return back those goods to the real owner or dispose of that goods according to directions of real owners.

 Sections 148, 150 to 154, 157 to 160, 162 to 166, 170, 180 and 181 of the contract Act, 1872.

 According to Merriam Webster Dictionary, the definition of bailment is;

 “The transfer of the possession of goods by the owner (the bailor) to another (the bailee) for a specific purpose.”

 Definition of Bailment:

 According to Section 148 of the Contract Act, 1872;

 The definition of bailment is, “A bailment is a delivery of goods/products by one person to another for some purpose, upon a contract that they shall, when the purpose is accomplished, be returned or otherwise disposed of according to the directions of the person delivering them.”